hhsu15/docker/README.md

 # to check if it's running, do
 kubectl get pods
+# to delete the object we created via the config file
+kubectl delete -f <config file>
 ```
 - to visit the ports inside the vm k8 cluster that minikube created,
 ```